-Remember, the goal of the Microsoft volume licensing audit is to verify your compliance as a point-in-time assessment, not like an SPLA audit that verifies a monthly compliance backdating as far as five years.
+Remember, the goal of the Microsoft audit is to verify your licensing compliance as a point-in-time assessment, unlike an SPLA audit that verifies a monthly compliance backdating as far as five years.

 If you don't have an independent advisor present during the meeting, only provide high-level answers and avoid sharing too much information or submitting any data until an expert has reviewed it.